wagtail/wagtail/docs/editor_manual/documents_images_snippets/images.rst

 .. image:: ../../_static/images/screen31_images_page.png

 * Clicking an image will allow you to edit the data associated with it.
-This includes the photographers credit, the focal point of the image and much more.
+This includes the title, the focal point of the image and much more.

 .. image:: ../../_static/images/screen32_image_edit_page.png